ngu/geonorge-nedlastingapi/README.md

   - Order the dataset in a chosen format/projection

+## Install and run

 This API-implementation is developed using Java, Maven and JUnit.

+### From Source
-Checkout the source code and build from source using Maven:
+Checkout the source code from Github and build from source using Maven:
 ```
 sh
 $ mvn package